Program at a Glance

 Prerequisite: One semester of university/college-level chemistry is required before enrolling in course two, Wine Production.
 Fulfill the requirement with our online Chemistry for Winemakers course.
 For more information about this prerequisite, see Chemistry Requirements.

 Whether you're interested in a career in the wine industry or are just a devoted oenophile, you can take this unique course from anywhere in the world.
-Access top-quality, college-level course material in an interactive, web-based environment, and gain exposure to internationally recognized instructors, including industry experts and UC Davis faculty.
+Access top-quality, college-level course material in an interactive, web-based environment and gain exposure to an internationally recognized program and instructors, including industry experts and UC Davis faculty.
+Designed for individuals working in the wine industry and affiliated networks, as well as wine enthusiasts this course explores such topics as the history of wine, fundamentals of the winemaking process, wine and health issues, basic wine tasting, interpreting a wine label and wine-growing regions around the world.

 - Interpreting a wine label